hutou/tablo/README.md

 transformation (which is also the one applied by default) is simply a call to the `to_s` method.

-Using a proc `formatter` allows you to customize formatting in a variety of ways, from using `sprintf` formatting strings for numeric values to various `String` methods for text and specific `Tablo::Util` methods for both.
+Using a `Proc` `formatter` allows you to customize formatting in a variety of ways, from using `sprintf` formatting strings for numeric values to various `String` methods for text and specific `Tablo::Functions` methods for both.

-A formatter proc can take four forms : the first two apply equally to TextCell and DataCell and are applied unconditionally on `value`.
+A formatter `Proc` can take four forms : the first two apply equally to TextCell and DataCell and are applied unconditionally on `value`.

 The first form expects one parameter (`value`) and the second two: `value` and